Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

   and `$this->api()->searchOne()`.
 The result is an Omeka Response.
 - Use the controller plugins `$this->apiSearch()` and `$this->apiSearchOne()`.
 - The main api manager understand these arguments too.
-- If the api page form is made available on a site, it will be a quick access to the results at `/s/mysite/api_advancedsearch_config`.
+- If the api config is made available on a site, it will be a quick access to the results at `/s/mysite/api_search_page`.

 Note that some features may be not available in the external search engine.
 In particular, some events are not triggered.